GJiananChen/ReCoV/README.md

 ## Methodology
 The methodlogy consists of two algorithms:-
 1. ReCoV, the original algorithm that is grounded in mathematical foundations.
-Recommended for tabular datasets.
+Recommended for tabular datasets and embeddings.
 2. FastReCoV, a computationally efficient variant that offers a slightly reduced performance but are significantly faster.
 Recommended for deep learning tasks with large datasets.
 An overview of the methodology and its results are shown below